What is a Philosothon?

-The Philosothon started in 2007 with seven schools participating at Hale School in Western Australia.
-Since then it has grown phenomenally and currently involves over 250 schools.
+Philosothon started in 2007 with seven schools participating at Hale School in Western Australia.
+Since then it has grown phenomenally, and currently involves over 250 schools.
 In 2011 the first Australian National Philosothon took place in Sydney NSW.
 Currently there are 16 Philosothons operating around Australia and N.Z.

-Father Mark Smith & Julie Arliss from the Philosophy & Religion Department at King's College, Taunton, UK, have now spearheaded the Philosothon movement in the United Kingdom in collaboration with Dr Michael Lacewing from Heythrop College and Lizzy Lewis from SAPERE.
+Father Mark Smith and Julie Arliss from the Philosophy & Religion Department at King's have now spearheaded the Philosothon movement in the United Kingdom in collaboration with Dr Michael Lacewing from Heythrop College and Lizzy Lewis from SAPERE.
 The first Philosothon took place at King's College in January 2014.

-Important as debating skills are, the model of Community of Enquiry seeks to develop rigorous skills of dialogue, where every voice is heard and every idea is taken seriously.
+Important as debating skills are, the model of Community of Enquiry is different and seeks to develop rigorous skills of dialogue, where every voice is heard and every idea is taken seriously.